 Once you save changes to the file, click the reload button (next to the pencil) to force Reaticulate to pick up the changes.

-Let’s take a look at the normal REAPER reabank file.
+Let's start by taking a look at the normal REAPER reabank file, which is defined by REAPER and works out-of-the-box even without Reaticulate.
 The standard format is:

 Bank <MSB> <LSB> <Bank name> <program #> <articulation name>